 How to Make Sablés Nantais

-- Scrape the vanilla seeds into the beaten egg; add the salt and mix well until dissolved.
+- Scrape the vanilla seeds into the beaten egg; add the salt and mix until fully dissolved.
 Set aside.

-- Sift the flour, powdered sugar, and baking powder together; add to a food processor and blend well.
+- Sift the flour, powdered sugar, and baking powder together; transfer to a food processor and pulse briefly to combine.

-- Add chilled butter and pulse until the mixture resembles coarse crumbs.
-Pour in the vanilla egg mixture; pulse just until a dough forms.
+- Add the chilled butter and pulse until the mixture resembles coarse crumbs.
+Pour in the vanilla egg mixture and pulse just until a dough forms.

-- On a work surface, gently smear the dough with the heel of your hand to help it come together smoothly; do this 1–2 times, then wrap in plastic wrap and chill for 1 hour.
+- On a work surface, gently press and smear the dough with the heel of your hand (fraisage technique) to help it come together smoothly; repeat 1–2 times, then wrap in plastic wrap and chill for 1 hour.

-- Prepare the egg wash: dissolve 2g instant coffee in 8g hot water; stir well.
-Add 2.5g of the coffee mixture to 15g beaten egg; mix well.
-(Adjust water to use the minimum needed to dissolve your brand of instant coffee.)
+- Prepare the egg wash: dissolve 2 g instant coffee in 8 g hot water; stir well.
+Add 2.5 g of the coffee mixture to 15 g beaten egg and mix thoroughly.
+(Use the minimum amount of water needed to dissolve your brand of instant coffee.)

-- Place cookies on the baking sheet with about 1/2–3/4 inch (1–2 cm) between each.
-Brush a layer of coffee egg wash; chill for 20 minutes to dry.
+- Place the cookies on the prepared baking sheet, spacing them about 1/2–3/4 inch (1–2 cm) apart.
+Brush with a thin layer of coffee egg wash; chill for 20 minutes to allow the surface to dry.

-- Brush a second layer of egg wash; score decorative lines with a fork.
+- Brush a second thin layer of egg wash and score decorative lines with a fork.

-- Cool on a wire rack; once fully cool, store in an airtight container in a dry place below 68°F (20°C) or refrigerate.
+- Cool on a wire rack.
+Once fully cooled, store in an airtight container in a cool, dry place below 68°F (20°C), or refrigerate if your kitchen is warm.

 Watch the full step-by-step video: How to Make French Sablés Nantais